ChristofSchwarz/qs-mash-jwtlogin/README.md

-# qs-mash-jwtlogin
+# Self-contained JWT-based Login Solution for Qlik Sense
-Custom Login Page with JWT and self-contained authorization.
-Special thanks to Thomas Haenig, Akquinet sharing this https://github.com/q2g/q2g-web-jwtproxyredirect which is at the heart of this solution.
+This is a custom Login Page based on JWT tokens, which works without any external authorization authority like Local Windows Accounts etc. Use it for testing.
+Special thanks to Thomas Haenig, Akquinet, for sharing this https://github.com/q2g/q2g-web-jwtproxyredirect which is part of this solution.

 ## How to set up